A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Method

 \subsection{Hierarchical Decoding Scheme}

-We further design a hierarchical decoder to leverage the document hierarchy already captured by the hierarchical encoder, while simulating the decoding process during pre-training.

-As discussed in Sec.\ref{section:preliminary}, the PLM's decoder first carries out self-attention with the previously generated tokens, followed by cross-attention with the input tokens.
-We do not modify the decoder's self-attention mechanism, since it is independent of the source inputs.
-On the other hand, for cross-attention, we take advantage of the document-level information in the ``{<s>}'' token (gained from the encoder) to scale the attention weights of tokens within the respective documents.
+We further design a hierarchical decoder to leverage the document encapsulations in the SOD tokens, while leveraging the existing pre-training knowledge for decoding.
+As discussed in \Cref{section:preliminary}, the PLM's decoder first carries out self-attention with the previously generated tokens, followed by cross-attention with the source tokens.
+We do not modify the self-attention mechanism which is independent of the source tokens.
+Instead, we take advantage of the document-level information in the SOD encoder output tokens, by scaling the cross-attention attention weights towards the source tokens from the respective documents accordingly.

-We illustrate the cross-attention mechanism in Fig.\ref{fig:model} (``hierarchical cross-attention'').
-Given $N$ documents, we denote the cross-attention scores in the decoder toward each document token as $\{ \}$, where $k_n$ is the number of tokens in the $n^{th}$ document.
-Similar to Eqn.\ref{eqn:softmax}, we simulate the decoding process during pre-training by calculating $Softmax$ on the token attention scores within each document:
+We illustrate the cross-attention mechanism in \Cref{fig:model} (``hierarchical cross-attention'' diagram).
+Formally, given $N$ documents, we denote the cross-attention scores in the decoder toward \textit{each individual document} as $\va_n = (a_{n,0},...,a_{n,k_n})$, where $k_n$ is the number of tokens in the $n^{\text{th}}$ document.
+Similar to \Cref{eqn:softmax}, we calculate the cross-attention weights for tokens within each document:

-Next, we normalize the attention weights across multiple documents as follows.
-We first obtain the scaling weights for all documents as:
+Next, we rely on the SOD tokens to decide the relative importance of each document, then scale the cross-attention weights accordingly.
+To do so, we first obtain the normalized scaling factor for each document as:

-where $a_{n,0}$ is the attention score for the {<s>} token in the $n^{th}$ document.
-Then, we derive the normalized attention weights for tokens in each document as:
+where $a_{n,0} \in \va_n$ is the attention score for the SOD token in the $n^{\text{th}}$ document.
+We derive the normalized attention weights for tokens in each document:

-In this manner, our modified MDS decoder can understand the relative degree of importance of each document.
-At the same time, it preserves the relative attention weights within each document, similar to the process experienced by PLMs during the pre-training stage.
+In this manner, our MDS decoder can better grasp the relative degree of importance of each document, while preserving relative cross-attention weights within the same document during decoding.

-We follow the common training process for abstractive neural summarization models \cite{xiao2022primera, beltagy2020longformer}.
-The training objective uses the cross-entropy loss, which is calculated based on the model's next token prediction probabilities against the corresponding reference token.
-The next token prediction is conditioned both on the input source tokens as well as the previously generated tokens.